swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 ## The JupyterLab Interface

-JupyterLab provides flexible building blocks for interactive, exploratory computing.
-While JupyterLab has many features found in traditional integrated development environments (IDEs), it remains focused on interactive, exploratory computing.
+JupyterLab has many features found in traditional integrated development environments (IDEs) but is focused on providing flexible building blocks for interactive, exploratory computing.

 The [JupyterLab Interface](https://jupyterlab.readthedocs.io/en/stable/user/interface.html)
 consists of the Menu Bar, a collapsable Left Side Bar, and the Main Work Area which contains tabs